JariRijnen/capstone_project/README.md

 * add_steps: add steps to EMR cluster
 * watch_step: check when EMR cluster is finished with all steps
 * terminate_emr_cluster: terminate EMR cluster after use
-* stop_execution: dummy operator to close the pipeline.
+* end_data_pipeline: dummy operator to close the pipeline.

 ### Wildfire DAG